Select from the following

 - Restore an already broken or severely worn tooth

-- Cover & support a tooth with a large filling
+- Cover and support a tooth with a large filling

 - Cover misshaped or severely discoloured teeth

-A dental bridge may be recommended to replace one or more missing teeth that adversely affect the appearance and functionality of your smile.
-Missing teeth can cause a change in one’s bite, as well as shifting of the teeth, temporomandibular joint disorder (TMD), speech impediments, an increased risk for periodontal (gum) disease, and a greater chance of tooth decay.
-A bridge can be made from the same materials as those used for a crown and typically provide a comparable life expectancy.
+A dental bridge may be recommended to replace one or more missing teeth.
+Without which could adversely affect the appearance and functionality of your smile.
+Missing teeth can cause a change in one's bite, shifting of the teeth, temporomandibular joint disorder (TMD), speech impediments, an increased risk for periodontal (gum) disease and a greater chance of tooth decay.
+A bridge can be made from the same materials and have a life expectancy like that of a crown.

-Crowns and bridges are wonderful solutions to fixing and/or replacing teeth, and the team at Dr. Phil Nasralla’s clinic will gladly explain your options while addressing your needs.
-Contact us by telephone at 250-339-2252 or send an email to schedule a consultation appointment.
+Crowns and bridges are wonderful solutions to fixing and/or replacing teeth, and the team at Dr. Nasralla's clinic will gladly explain your options while addressing your needs.

-Dental implants have arrived!
-A dental implant is an artificial tooth root (titanium screw) and is used in dentistry to support restorations that replace 1 or more teeth in the form of crowns, bridges and dentures.
+A dental implant is an artificial tooth root and is used in dentistry to support restorations to replace one or more teeth in the form of crowns, bridges or dentures.

-Treatment planning for dental implants in Courtenay and Comox typically involves a CAT scan of the jaw (3D X-ray imaging), a review of one's medical history, digital photos, and impressions of the teeth.
-In addition, all financial arrangements and payments are made prior to surgical dates.
+Treatment planning for implants typically involves a CAT scan of the jaw (3-D x-ray imaging), review of one's medical history, digital photos and impressions of the teeth.

-The procedure of placing an implant has become systematic, easier and very successful.
-What was once performed by specialists can now be accomplished by trained general dentists.
-Uncomplicated procedures are performed with local anesthetic in a relatively quick and clean, nonsurgical manner that is virtually pain-free.
+The procedure of placing an implant has become systematic, and very successful.
+What was once performed by specialists is now possible in the hands of trained general dentists.
+Uncomplicated procedures are performed with local anesthetic in a relatively quick and clean, nonsurgical manner that is virtually pain free.

 The success rate of implants, when followed over a 10 year study was averaging 85-95%.